 Guided Excursion to Montserrat & Cava Tasting

 Today’s full day guided excursion includes visits to Montserrat, 1,200 metres above sea level and home to one of Spain’s most important religious sites.
 The beautiful Benedictine Abbey of Santa Maria de Montserrat was founded in the 10th century.
 It acted as a sanctuary for many scholars, artists and politicians during Franco’s rule and from the 1940s was seen as a symbol of Catalan nationalism.
-To begin the visit, you’ll walk towards the basilica and enjoy a commentary from your guide.
+To begin the visit, you’ll take the cable car towards the basilica and enjoy a commentary from your guide.
 There will then be free time to visit the Abbey, the on-site museum, or take a funicular to the highest part of the mountain range to admire spectacular views towards Barcelona and the coast.
 After a morning of discovery at Montserrat, continue your journey to the wine region of Penedès and take a tour of a celebrated winery, followed by a tasting of their sparkling wines.

 At Leisure in Barcelona